Rattan Furniture

 Rattan Furniture And Asia and Southeast Asian Colonization

-When colonizers came to the new countries, they found materials that they were not used to working with, such as rattan, palm, and bamboo.
-They used this to create something that can bring comfort to their home, such as chairs to sit on.
-Many of the places they colonized did not traditionally use chairs to sit on.
+When colonizers came to the new countries, they found materials they were not used to working with, such as rattan, palm, and bamboo.
+They used this to create something that can comfort their home, such as chairs to sit on.
+Many of the places they colonized did not traditionally have chairs for sitting.
+Many of the same colonizers lived in the countries where most inhabitants have traditionally slept and ate on the floor.

 Issue of Chair Sitting In 1856 Japan

 When foreign powers first came to Japan, they were always asked to sit on the mat.
-The foreigners who are used to sitting on a chair wanted to sit on a chair.
+The foreigners used to sitting on a chair wanted to sit on a chair.
 Japanese who are used to sitting on a mat wanted to sit on the mat.

 As was the protocol for the day, you did not want to have the foreign leaders looking down upon the Japanese rulers.
 That would have been unacceptable.